The Modeler's Forum

 In the first post, I mentioned the HOn3 North Coast Railroad is based on an actual standard gauge railroad, the Rome Watertown and Ogdensberg line that eventually was consolidated into the New York Central.
 Portions of it still exist today and its industries are serviced by the Ontario Midland Railroad.

-In reality, after many years of my life PLANNING a logging railroad, I realized I HATE MAKING TREES!.
+In reality, after many arduous years of my life PLANNING a logging railroad, I realized I HATE MAKING TREES!.
 So structures became the focal point of the North Coast Railroad.

-Inspirations for the design came from many places viewed over the course of my life, the harbor of Buffalo New York, where I grew up, Mystic Seaport Museum, from Oswego, NY , New England coastal harbors and SEVERAL bottles of Tequila.
-(Which probably explains why there aren't many straight lines in the track plan.)
+Inspirations for the design of the layout and scenes came from many places viewed or visited over the course of my life.
+The harbor of Buffalo New York, where I grew up is a primary source.
+The Mystic Seaport Museum area, the Oswego, NY harbor, New England coastal harbors and SEVERAL bottles of Tequila. all gave inspiration.(Which probably explains why there aren't many straight lines in the track plan.)

 Title: Re: North Coast Railroad